rajneshwarsingh/stripeApp/README.md

 ## Project Introduction

 <p>This is a Stripe MEAN Stack project.
-In this project, You can create stripe customers, add cards, remove card and
-    make payment functionality. </p>
+In this project, You can do stripe customers, add cards, remove card and make payment functionality. </p>

 ## Installation